pablocevalenzuela/bot-chef/README.md

 # Chef Bot App

-This App in React.JS es a Bot that cook a Recipe whit whatever ingredients you have on hand.
+This App in React is a Bot that cook a Recipe whit whatever ingredients you have on hand.

 ## Instructions.